Temple Sholom: Architecture

 In 1972, Israeli artist Nehemia Azaz was commissioned to create a set of five stained glass windows representing selections from Job, Proverbs, Psalms, Ezra and Nehemiah.

-Later, in 1996 Leon Golub was given a commission to design a set of stained glass windows for Temple Sholom in Chicago, the four windows depict the life of Joseph.
+In 1996 Leon Golub was given a commission to design a set of stained glass windows for Temple Sholom in Chicago, the four windows depict the life of Joseph.
 These would be the only stained glass windows Leon Golub ever did.
 They were fabricated in New York by Victor Rothman and Gene Mallard.

 Rabbi Frederick C. Schwartz Library and Mendelson Gallery

 The Rabbi Frederick C. Schwartz Library holds 6,000 adult books, 2,000 children's books, 300 videos and 30 journals.
 The Mendelson Gallery exhibits Jewish art.

-Rabbi Shoshanah Conover is the first female senior rabbi in Chicago and only the 8th and first woman Senior Rabbi Temple Sholom has had during its 153-year history!